jialiang/ygo-ocg-secret-rare/src/copy/copy.md

 1. On Intel GPUs, blending with Color Dodge wrongly outputs a dark color when the top layer is white and has a specific opacity.
 In my case, the issue occurs only at 90% opacity, sidestepping this value avoids the issue.
 [Bug report on Mozilla Bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1591918).
 2. Perspective transformed elements can appear blurry from being rendered at an incorrectly low internal resolution.
 To fix this, the card was made 25% larger and scaled back to the intended size using CSS transform.
 [Bug report on Mozilla Bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1806281).

-## Name and Hologram Layer

-The shininess of the Name and Hologram is created by applying a CSS mask on an element containing a white-to-transparent radial gradient.

-## Other Implementation Details

 The Japanese texts were meant to be actual text instead of SVG images.
 Because browsers avoid blurring text for legibility, the small font sizes made them harsh and overly bold: [Comparison of 9px text (top) vs image (bottom)](./images/linked/text%20vs%20image%20rendering.png).
 Also, Chrome 117 and earlier have a 10px minimum font size default for Japanese.
 The card would need to be huge to accommodate such a minimum.

+## Other Implementation Details

 For raster images, the WEBP and AVIF formats are used.
 To balance file size and quality, an SSIM score above 0.99 is targeted.